indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 ## Constructor gets awkwardly big

-I have a class with 10 or more dependencies.
-Refactoring to use constructor injection would create a considerable amount of boilerplate code and now my constructor would be so big that it is unusable.
-I'll never remember the order of the parameters that need to be passed to the constructor.
-And above all, it's ugly to look at a constructor with so many parameters.
-Field injection seems much easier, why should I use constructor injection instead?
+Let's say you decide to refactor a class to use constructor injection instead.
+To make it more challenging, suppose that you chose a class that has ten or more dependencies.
+You'll quickly realize that using constructor injection would create a considerable amount of boilerplate code and in the end the constructor looks uncomfortably massive.
+It would be very difficult to remember the order of the parameters that need to be passed to the constructor.
+And above all, it just looks ugly.
+Field injection seems much easier, doesn't it?

-The fact that your constructor is so big is actually a good thing.
+The fact that a constructor is big is actually a good thing.
+Well, kind of.
 This is a [clear indication that your class has probably too many responsibilities](http://vojtechruzicka.com/field-dependency-injection-considered-harmful/).
 [Robert C. Martin (a.k.a Uncle Bob)](https://en.wikipedia.org/wiki/Robert_Cecil_Martin) has said the following

 > A class should have only one reason to change